Guaranty Bank & Trust

-Guaranty Bank & Trust, a subsidiary of Guaranty Bancshares, Inc. founded in 1913, is a Texas-based commercial bank that offers personal and business banking services.
+Guaranty Bank & Trust is a Texas-based commercial bank that offers personal and business banking services.

-Tyson Abston serves as President, CEO and chairman of both Guaranty Bank & Trust and Guaranty Bancshares.
+Headquartered in Addison, Texas, it was founded in 1913 and was a subsidiary of Guaranty Bancshares until 2025, when its parent company was sold to Glacier Bancorp, Inc. Tyson Abston serves as President, CEO and chairman of both Guaranty Bank & Trust (GBT) and Guaranty Bancshares.

-Guaranty Bank & Trust has locations in Bryan, Paris, Texarkana, Sulphur Springs, Bogata, Commerce, Pittsburg, New Boston, Mount Pleasant, Mount Vernon, Longview, Hallsville, College Station, Royse City, Denton, Houston, Conroe, Katy, Austin, Fort Worth, Rockwall and North Dallas.
-Headquarters are in Addison, Texas.
+The firm has branches in Bryan, Paris, Texarkana, Sulphur Springs, Bogata, Commerce, Pittsburg, New Boston, Mount Pleasant, Mount Vernon, Longview, Hallsville, College Station, Royse City, Denton, Houston, Conroe, Katy, Austin, Fort Worth, Rockwall, Dallas and Georgetown.

 History

 The Texas Department of Banking issued a charter to Guaranty State Bank on January 20, 1913.
-The bank’s name changed to Guaranty Bond State Bank in 1927.
+The bank's name changed to Guaranty Bond State Bank in 1927.

-In 1979, the bank added trust powers.
-The following year Guaranty created Guaranty Bancshares Inc., its holding company.
-In 1981, the bank changed its name to Guaranty Bank.

-In 2002, the bank changed its name from Guaranty Bank to Guaranty Bond Bank.
+In 1980, a year after adding trust powers, it created Guaranty Bancshares Inc. (GBI) and made it its holding company; the following year, the bank changed its name to Guaranty Bank.
+In 2002, it changed its name from Guaranty Bank to Guaranty Bond Bank.

 In 2014, the bank changed its name from Guaranty Bond Bank to Guaranty Bank & Trust.
 The bank was ranked 15th best bank to work for in the United States by American Banker in 2016.

 Ownership

-From its founding in 1913 until 1998, Guaranty Bank & Trust was a privately held company.
-Guaranty Bank & Trust's parent company, Guaranty Bancshares, became listed under the symbol “GNTY” on the NASDAQ Exchange.
+From its founding in 1913 until 1998, GBT was a privately held company.
+Its parent company, Guaranty Bancshares, became listed under the symbol "GNTY" on the NASDAQ Exchange in 1998.

-In June 2005, Guaranty Bancshares de-listed from the Nasdaq exchange and became privately held company.

-In May 2017, Guaranty Bancshares Inc. underwent an IPO and was listed on the NASDAQ Exchange under the "GNTY" symbol.
+In June 2005, GBI de-listed from the Nasdaq exchange and again became a privately held company.
+In May 2017, GBI underwent an IPO and was again listed on the NASDAQ Exchange under the "GNTY" symbol.

-In March 2023, Guaranty Bancshares Inc. transferred their listing to NYSE under the “GNTY” symbol.
+In March 2023, Guaranty Bancshares Inc. transferred their listing to NYSE under the "GNTY" symbol.

+In October 2025, GBT reported that its parent company had been acquired by Glacier Bancorp and that it would operate as a division of the new owner.